 “It may seem early, but people start thinking about their holiday spending and planning private events around May or June,” says Marci Liu, co-founder and digital marketing expert at ELMNTL, a Dallas firm specializing in hospitality marketing.
 It’s never too soon to start marketing your private spaces, Liu says.
 “Bigger corporate events and weddings are being planned all year round, so you want to make sure that you’re marketing your space to get these events.”

 The space itself is obviously an important factor, but capturing private event sales is about more than that.
 “It’s important for owners to remember that you’re not promoting your space—you’re promoting the potential for an event.”
 Guests make choices about where to book parties and events based on how they think they’ll feel there.

 “A lot of owners think that if they have a beautiful space then it will magically draw customers and they don’t have to do anything else,” Liu says.
 “Unfortunately that’s not the case.”
-Below, Liu shares ways that owners and managers can craft excellent private event space marketing that keeps them top of mind for private event planners.
+Below, Liu shares ways that owners and managers can craft excellent marketing ideas for restaurant events that keeps them top of mind for private event planners.